 Varicella Vaccine

-Chickenpox (Varicella Zoster) is a highly contagious disease that can cause aches and rashes, as well as painful skin lesions later in life.
-Before the vaccine was developed, chickenpox resulted in 9,000 hospitalizations and up to 100 deaths per year in the United States.
-Newborns are at an especially high risk of complications from chickenpox.
+Chickenpox (varicella zoster) is a highly contagious disease that can cause aches and rashes, as well as painful skin lesions later in life.
+Before the vaccine was developed, chickenpox resulted in 9,000 hospitalizations and up to 100 deaths per year in the U.S. Newborns are at an especially high risk of complications from chickenpox.